What are Oireachtas committees and why are they set up?

-- A joint committee comprises members of both the Dáil and the Seanad.
+Comprises members of both the Dáil and the Seanad

-- A select committee includes members from either the Dáil or the Seanad, but not both.
+Comprises members from either the Dáil or the Seanad, but not both

-- A special committee is established for the sole purpose of considering a specific matter.
-It is usually given a deadline by which it must report back to the House(s).
+Established for the sole purpose of considering a specific matter usually for a specified period of time after which it must report back to the House(s)

-- A standing committee is a permanent committee that is required by Standing Orders of either House to be established after a general election, for example, the Committee of Public Accounts.
+A permanent committee required by Standing Orders of either House to be established after a general election

 How are members and chairpersons appointed to committees?